hgolshanian/ISILDUR/README.md

 ##
     rosrun Connection connection.py

-The gantry robot has three axes and is responsible for holding part of a tree bunch, allowing the UR3e robot to split the remaining portion.
+The Gantry robot has three axes and is responsible for holding part of a tree bunch, allowing the UR3e robot to split the remaining portion.
 We have three nodes for three axes.

 Launch the 'Gantry' nodes:
 ##